will-kelly/will-kelly.github.io/README.md

 ## Trello
 I’ve had success using [Trello](https://trello.com/en-US) in the past to manage editorial calendars and [content publishing](https://willkelly.medium.com/using-trello-for-managing-editorial-projects-db27f78cac29).
 It remains one of my go to tools when I need to communicate publishing processes and timelines to product and engineering management.

-## LucidChart
-I’m a Visio guy from way back when.
-I still like it as an application.
-Lucid, developers of LucidChart and now Lucidspark, got the online collaboration part of diagramming down early in the game.
-LucidChart had it down well before [Visio Online](https://www.microsoft.com/en-us/microsoft-365/blog/2017/03/01/visio-online-anywhere-anytime-access-to-your-diagrams/) in fact.

-LucidChart also has a solid iOS app that I’ve used to edit diagrams on an iPad Pro.

 # Writing experience
 My current writing focus is on DevOps and the cloud.
 Here are some sites where you can find my work: